Dr. Sabine Schonert-Hirz: Are you addicted to mobile phones?

 Dr. Sabine Schonert-Hirz: "This is how you overcome a mild cell phone addiction"

-So mobile phone addiction is primarily about satisfying human needs such as curiosity, social contact and appreciation.
-The expert tells us: "This is positive stress.
+At Cell phone addiction is therefore primarily about satisfying human needs such as curiosity, social contact and appreciation.
+The expert explains: "This is positive stress.
 However, it is just as deadly and just as harmful as negative stress."
-So the question is, how can you leave stress behind and overcome your possible cell phone addiction?
+So the question is how you can leave stress behind and overcome your potential cell phone addiction.

 Dr. Sabine Schonert-Hirz has summarized the answer in six simple basic rules.
 She tells us, "These are the six no's that belong in every good household."
 They are based on the very situations in which most of us spend the longest time with our smartphones.
 The rules are as logical as they are simple.
 No cell phone: